yuta-wakui/adaptive-self-assessment-sim/data/README.md

-# Data Policy
+# Data Directory

-This project uses self-assessment data collected in an educational setting.
+This project uses self-assessment data of soft skills collected in an educational context to run simulations for **Machine Learning-driven Adaptive Self-Assessment**

-Due to privacy and ethical constraints, **the original datasets are NOT included in this repository**.
+Due to privacy, ethics, and institutional data-handling policies, **the original datasets and full synthetic datasets used in the experiments are NOT included in this repository**

+Only small, safe-to-share sample data is provided for demonstration and usability testing.

 ## Directory Structure

-- `synthetic/`
+### **`synthetic/`**
-  Synthetic datasets generated from the original data.
+Synthetic datasets generated from the real self-assessment data.
-  Used for internal development and analysis.
-  Only a subset may be shared as public samples.

-- `processed/`
+The datasets were created using the statistical analysis software **HAD** by generating multivariate data from the **covariance matrix** of the original datasets.

+These datasets replicate statistical properties but are derived from non-public data.
+**They are not tracked by Git and not publicly available.**

+### **`processed/`**
-  Preprocessed versions of the original data used in the experiments.
+Preprocessed versions of the synthetic data, used as input for simulation experiments.
-  **Not tracked by Git.
-Not publicly available.**

-- `sample/`
-  Publicly available **sample datasets** for reproducing the simulation pipeline on a limited subset (e.g., the "information literacy" skill).

-## Public Sample Files

-Currently included:

-- `sample/ws2_1_information_130_processed.csv`
-- `sample/ws2_1_information_1300_processed.csv`
-- `sample/1_syntheticdata_informationliteracy.csv`

-These files are:
+Processing steps include:
+- Converting continuous synthetic values into discrete integer scales
-- anonymized
+- Handling missing values
-- limited to a single skill ("information literacy")
-- intended for demonstration and example usage only

-For full-scale experiments, please prepare your own datasets that follow the same column specification as defined in `adaptive_self_assessment/spec.py`.
+- Cleaning and normalizing column names

+These datasets represent the actual inputs used in the experiments, but **are not included in this repository**

+### **`sample/`**
+Example datasets generated for demonstration purposes.

+These samples are small, randomly generated datasets that mimic the structure of the processed synthetic data.
+They are safe to publish and can be used to test the simulation pipeline, verify the expected input format, and explore the library's behavior.